Car warranty vs. car insurance

 |Car insurance||Damage and injuries (liability)||$8000 to $3,000 (per year)||Typically 6 months to 1 year||Insurance companies and agents|

 What to know about car warranty coverage

-- Drivetrain: Drivetrain warranties cover the transmission, axles and driveshafts.
+- Drivetrain: Drivetrain warranties cover the transmission, axles and drive shaft.

-- Powertrain: Powertrain warranties cover the engine, transmission and drivetrain components of a car.
+- Powertrain: Powertrain warranties cover the engine and drivetrain components.

-- Bumper-to-bumper: Also called an exclusionary plan, bumper-to-bumper warranties can cover all major vehicle systems.
+- Bumper-to-bumper: Also called exclusionary plans, bumper-to-bumper warranties cover all major vehicle systems.
 Systems or components not covered are listed in the warranty.

-- Corrosion: A corrosion warranty specifically covers the cost of repairing damages caused by rust and other environmental factors.
+- Corrosion: A corrosion warranty specifically covers rust and environmental factors.

 What to know about car insurance coverage

 Car insurance is legally required in nearly all states to protect drivers, passengers, other motorists and pedestrians in case of an accident.
 Each state sets its own minimum for liability coverage, and many motorists choose to add more.

 You can find policies to cover the body of a vehicle, any medical payments necessary following an accident, vehicle rentals for when your car is in the shop and more.